Early rejection, 'mentor' Iniesta & Celtic stardom - Kyogo's story

 Yet while he is the darling of Celtic, Kyogo's recent international omission causes befuddlement on these shores.

 There was a revealing moment in a documentary on Kyogo in his homeland.
-He sits cross-legged on the couch at his flat in Scotland watching Japan manager Hajime Moriyasu announce his squad on TV for last winter's World Cup in Qatar.
+He sits cross-legged on the couch at his flat in Scotland watching Japan manager Hajime Moriyasu announce his squad on television for last winter's World Cup in Qatar.

 A rueful look and slight shake of the head accompany the realisation he has been left out.
-At 28, his chance of a World Cup may never come again.
-The camera lingers on his expression.
-For fans accustomed to his beaming grin, it's a jarring sight.
+At 28, his chance of a World Cup may never come again and the camera lingers on his expression.

-His reaction since has highlighted the strength of character behind the trademark smile as he powers Celtic to the brink of a treble.
-Kyogo's manager and team-mates need no convincing of his talent, which comes with no airs and graces.
+Kyogo's reaction since has highlighted the strength of character behind the trademark smile as he powers Celtic to the brink of a treble.
+His manager and team-mates need no convincing of his talent, which comes with no airs and graces.

-Midfielder Matt O'Riley describes the humble forward as "genuinely the nicest man I've ever met", while Postecoglou says: "From the moment this guy arrived he's been outstanding.
+Midfielder Matt O'Riley describes the humble forward as "genuinely the nicest man I've ever met", while Postecoglou adds: "From the moment this guy arrived he's been outstanding.

 "There's not much of him out there and he's up against big strong defenders who get very physical with him at times.
 But make no mistake, he's a winner."